Updated November 21, 2025.

 Career transitions have far-reaching implications beyond your job.
 What you do may be a part of your sense of identity.
 It may be your key to financial independence.
 It could be what you spend a lot of your waking hours thinking about — even off the clock.

 So to prepare for a career transition, you need to examine your life as a whole.
 What will change?
 And what will stay the same?
-What do you need to plan for?
+What do you need to develop a plan for?
 How will this transformation impact your life and the lives of those around you?

 Examining all of this sounds daunting, right?
 Well, it definitely can be!
 But you have ample support to help you through this decision — family, friends, colleagues, and a coach can all be great sources of support.